-Administrator.
-The City Manager building official or his designated representative within the building department City of Owosso.
+Administrator: The building official or his designated representative within the building department.

-Alteration.
-Any construction or repair which significantly changes a sign, including additions or deletions to the sign structure.
+Alteration: Any construction or repair which significantly changes a sign, including additions or deletions to the sign structure.

 Accessory sign: A sign which pertains to the use of the premises on which it is located.